 I’ve always been asked ‘how can I plan a wedding without overspending’.
 The answer is simple – plan, plan, plan.
 That means make budgets and estimates before spending a kobo.
 Be intentional about how many guests to invite and that will keep your reception budget under control.
-The best way to not overspend and plan a wedding you can afford (without borrowing) is to reduce your guest count.
-But how do you do it?
-The simple tips in the 3-step guest-trimming etiquette or rules in this post will guide you on exactly what to do to trim down your wedding guest list to a manageable number you can cater for.

 Now, get out a pen and be ready to cross out some names until you have the number of wedding guests that match your budget.
 Here are simple wedding etiquette guidelines to help you establish the boundaries to trim down your wedding guest list:

 STEP 1: Cut Down the Number of Relatives to ‘Firsts’